-However, dogs are curious by nature and might be tempted by an irresistible smell on the other side of the gate or fence, so always check the parameters of the swimming grounds before the splashing begins.
+However, dogs are curious by nature and might be tempted by an irresistible smell on the other side of the pool gate, so always check the parameters of the swimming grounds before the splashing begins.

-In extra-large breeds such as Great Danes or Mastiffs where the upside down position is unrealistic to achieve (especially if by oneself), the dog’s head needs to be placed lower than the rest of the body.
+In extra-large breeds like Great Danes or Mastiffs where the upside down position is unrealistic to achieve (especially if by oneself), the dog’s head needs to be placed lower than the rest of the body.

-CPR may need to be performed if the dog’s heart does not continue beating after water has come out of his system.
+CPR may need to be performed if the dog’s heart does not continue beating after water came out of his system.

 “[…] Stick a needle or safety pin into the slit in the upper lip beneath your pet’s nose.
 Insert it down to the bone, then wiggle it back and forth.”
 (Amy Shojai, “The First Aid Companion for Dogs & Cats”, page 155).